AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/inscriber.md

 ![A picture of an inscriber.](../assets/blocks/inscriber.png)

 The inscriber is used to inscribe circuits and [processors](processors.md) using [presses](presses.md), and to crush various items into dust.
 It can accept either AE2's power (AE) or Fabric/Forge Energy (E/FE).
-It is sided, so inserting items from different sides inserts them into different slots in its inventory.
+It can be sided, such that inserting items from different sides inserts them into different slots in its inventory.
 To facilitate this, it can be rotated with a <ItemLink id="certus_quartz_wrench" />.
+It can also be set to push the results of crafts to adjacent inventories.

 The 4 circuit presses are used to craft [processors](processors.md)
   <ItemGrid>